I've updated to FF26 and get the follow error message "Secure Connection Failed" why is that?

 orange Firefox button (or Tools menu) > Options > Advanced > Network mini-tab > "Settings" button

 Firefox's Safe Mode is a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using

 In the dialog, click "Start in Safe Mode" (not Reset)